Back to all guides

 5. Shop and pay online

-A growing number of merchants accept USDC directly or through payment processors like Circle's own infrastructure or third-party services.
+A growing number of merchants accept USDC directly or through payment processors like Stripe or BitPay.
 Some crypto debit cards also let you spend USDC anywhere that accepts Visa or Mastercard — the card converts your USDC to local currency at the point of sale.
 This makes USDC practical for everyday purchases, not just crypto-to-crypto transactions.

 Getting started